pivotal-cf-experimental/docs-utility-scripts/style-checker/README.md

 1. Launch VS Code.
 1. If on macOS, press Cmd+Shift+P to open the Command Palette.
 If on Windows, press Ctrl+Shift+P.
 1. Run `Open Settings (JSON)`.
-1. Delete the content in `settings.json`.
-1. Paste in the content that you copied from [style-checker.json](style-checker.json) in this repository.
+1. Paste the content over your existing Style Checker functions.
 1. Save your changes.
 1. Restart VS Code.